Reptiles are not suitable in a house where there are children under the age of 5.

 - any surfaces or equipment that might have been in contact with poo

-Botulism is a serious and life-threatening illness.
-It caused by a germ called Clostridium.
-It causes paralysis and death.
-Clostridium is common in reptiles.
+Botulism is a serious and life-threatening illness which can cause paralysis and death.
+It is caused by a germ called Clostridium, which is common in reptiles.
 Babies and children under the age of 1 are particularly vulnerable to botulism.

 Symptoms of botulism in babies include: